ekcm/Smart-Portfolio-Optimiser/README.md

 ### Caveats and Notes

 1. This project uses MongoDB, and will not run unless the proper Environment Variables have been loaded.
-2. This Project consists of both a Frontend and Backend.
+2. This Project consists of both a frontend and backend, as well at some microservices.
 The Frontend runs on http://localhost:3000 while the Backend runs on http://localhost:8000.

 ### Installation

 1. Clone the repo

     ```sh
     git clone https://github.com/ekcm/fyp.git
     ```

+2. Running the entire application with Docker
+    ```
+    docker-compose up
+    ```

+This will start the entire application, including the frontend, backend, and microservices.

 #### Running the Front End